hcdsb-stratcomm/mysp-dashboard/README.md

 # HCDSB Dashboard

-A comprehensive dashboard for tracking and visualizing key metrics and data for the Halton Catholic District School Board.
+A comprehensive dashboard for tracking and visualizing key metrics and data for HCDSB

 ## Features